HomeSpan/HomeSpan/docs/Reference.md

 * `void setTimeServerTimeout(uint32_t tSec)`
   * changes the default 10-second timeout period HomeSpan uses when `enableWebLog()` tries set the device clock from an internet time server to *tSec* seconds

+---

+The following **optional** `homeSpan` methods provide additional run-time functionality for more advanced use cases:

+* `void deleteStoredValues()`
+  * deletes the value settings of all stored Characteristics from the NVS
+  * performs the same function as typing 'V' into the CLI

+* `int deleteAccessory(uint32_t aid)`
+  * deletes Accessory with Accessory ID of *aid*, if found
+  * returns 0 if sucessful (match found), or -1 if the specified *aid* does not match any current Accessories
+  * allows for dynamically changing the Accessory database during run-time
+  * deleting an Accessory automatically deletes all Services, Characteristics, and any other resources it contains
+  * produces level-1 log messages listing all deleted components
+  * though deletions take effect immediately, HomeKit Controllers, such as the Home App, will not be aware of these changes until the configuration number is updated and rebroadcast - see updateDatabase() below

 ## *SpanAccessory(uint32_t aid)*